Formula 4 UAE Championship: Format

 The inaugural 2016–17 championship featured eighteen races over six weekends, four of which were held at the Yas Marina Circuit in Abu Dhabi, with the remaining two at the Dubai Autodrome.
 As of 2021, the championship features twenty races over five rounds.
 The race weekends consist of two qualifying sessions determining grids for Race 1 and 3.
 Starting grids of Race 2 are set by the second fastest lap during Qualifying 1 and grids of Race 4 are with the top eight drivers having their positions reversed from Race 3 results.

 Car

 The championship features Tatuus designed and built cars.
 The cars are constructed out of carbon fibre and feature a monocoque chassis.

 From 2016–17 season to 2021 the series used F4-T014 model and 1.4 turbo Abarth engine.
 The same combination of the chassis and the engine was used in the Italian F4 Championship, F4 Spanish Championship, ADAC Formula 4 and SMP F4 Championship.

-In the 2022 season, the series is set to be the host for the global debut of the new second-generation Tatuus F4 race car.
-The car called F4-T-421 will be a complete rework of Formula 4 car according to the 2nd Generation technical regulations, with the most significant being the introduction of the halo system.
+In the 2022 season, the series is set to be the host for the global debut of the new second-generation Tatuus F4-T421.